Energy Weapons in Helldivers 2 [Detailed Guide]

-In this weapons guide for Helldivers 2 we aim to provide the reader with a no-nonsense, quick and dirty overview of the energy weapons class in Helldivers 2.
+In this guide for Helldivers 2 we aim to provide the reader with a no-nonsense, quick and dirty overview of the energy weapons in Helldivers 2.
 Even at the start of the game, before everyone got properly accustomed to the Helldive difficulty, it was quite obvious that not all weapons were created equal.
 Basically, if the question is “Can this gun carry me through Super Helldive?”, here we try to provide the answer.
-This article is up-to-date as of the Freedom’s Flame premium war bond, and will slowly be updated as the game evolves.
+This article is up-to-date as of the Truth Enforcers premium war bond, and will slowly be updated as the game evolves.
 For more info about these guns, as well as links to other weapon categories check out our Helldivers 2: Weapons Meta article.

 SG-8P Punisher Plasma

 Where the weapon really comes into its own is Automaton missions.
 Since it functions similar to a mortar, you can fire it from behind cover, and in doing so keep yourself safe from enemy fire.
 While the projectile only has light armor penetration, the explosion it creates can damage the heat sinks on heavier units.
 Since the explosion is 3 meters wide, this means the Punisher can perform some pretty fun things.
-Such as, killing scout striders from the front or stun locking an entire bot drop.
+Such as, killing scout striders from the front(heavier versions require knee shots) or stun locking an entire bot drop.
 With practice, it’s possible to arc the projectile in such a way that it hits the weakpoints on the back of Tanks/cannon turrets, removing the need to run around to flank them.
 Unfortunately, it will take a lot of time to do said “tricks” thanks to its low fire rate.
 Devastators in particular take a lot of effort to put down.

 Unlocked: Page 2 of the Cutting Edge premium war bond.